Drew's Entertainment

 Drew's Entertainment, also known as TUTM Entertainment, Inc., located in Greenbrook, New Jersey, is a record label company that produces sound-alike and cover versions of songs.
 Their music compilations have sold over 40 million copies since 1994.

-The Hit Crew albums consist of cover songs; often the songs are "tributes" to artists, programmed around a theme to be used at a party, and theoretically allowing the host to play one album without having to create their own mix CD or act as a DJ.
+Drew's Entertainment albums consist of cover songs; often the songs are "tributes" to artists, programmed around a theme to be used at a party, and theoretically allowing the host to play one album without having to create their own mix CD or act as a DJ.

 Drew's Entertainment has had several placements in feature films, television ads, video games, and YouTube videos.

 Company history

-They began in 1994 as Turn Up The Music, Inc. and formerly had two labels — Drew's Famous Party Music and DJ's Choice — which were consolidated under the name Drew's Famous.
+They began in 1994 as Turn Up The Music, Inc. and formerly had two labels – Drew's Famous Party Music and DJ's Choice – which were consolidated under the name Drew's Famous.
 Song performances are usually credited to The Hit Crew, a name used by the company for their revolving group of session musicians.